jackfoxy/TestTest/readme.md

 DS_Benchmark.Tests -- executes MsTest on the same two folds.
 Notice the test on DList fails and the test on List succeeds.
 MsTest on DList fails with the following error:

+#UPDATE
+Discovered similar problem with PowerPack LazyList.ofList and LazyList when iterating through a rec loop.
+Demonstration examples added.

 Test Name:	FSharpxDList iterate

 Test FullName:	TestTest.FSharpxDListTest.FSharpxDList iterate